opensearch-project/project-website/_posts/2023-06-16-End-to-end-acknowledgements-in-Data-Prepper.md

 We have also considered the sources of data.
 In particular, we have noticed that the Amazon S3 source is already reading data from a highly durable store.
 Keeping these observations in mind we realized that if Data Prepper fails to deliver data to OpenSearch, it can retry reading from S3.
 We just need to know when the data is written before deleting the SQS message that notifies Data Prepper of an available S3 object to consume.

-## Our solution: end-to-end acknowledgements
+## Our solution: End-to-end acknowledgements

 Data Prepper provides data durability through the use of end-to-end acknowledgements.
 When a Data Prepper source is configured to use end-to-end acknowledgements, the source is notified only when the data is successfully delivered to the sink.
 If the source receives end-to-end acknowledgments, it can take appropriate actions such as removing SQS messages that have been successfully delivered to the sink or incrementing the commit offset in case of Kafka source.
 If end-to-end acknowledgements are not received, the source may retry operation or notify the external source of the failure.
 The following picture illustrates the control flow when a Data Prepper source is configured to use end-to-end acknowledgements.